-The purpose of energy tax is to reduce $CO_2$ emissions and to reduce energy consumption.
+The purpose of energy tax is to reduce CO_2 emissions and to reduce energy consumption.
 The energy tax is charged to the user of the energy (natural gas, electricity and certain mineral oils).
 The rates are related to the amounts used, whereby the rates are progressively reduced as consumption increases.
-By means of a Climate Agreement the government is promoting an energy transition from the use of fossil fuels to sustainable energy with the ultimate aim of being $CO_2$ -neutral in 2050.
+By means of a Climate Agreement the government is promoting an energy transition from the use of fossil fuels to sustainable energy with the ultimate aim of being CO_2 -neutral in 2050.
 The rate is expected to be used as a policy tool in the coming years.
+As part of a broad package of measures to encourage industrial companies to become sustainable, as of 01 January 2021 the Industrial CO_2 Levy Act (Wet CO_2 -heffing industrie) will come into effect for industrial companies falling under the European Emissions Trading Scheme (EU ETS).